danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 /};

 ## Parses a parenthesized expression.
 This produces an `expression` node,
-## which prevents void-contagion from escaping.
-If void-contagion-prevention
+## which prevents interpolation from escaping.
+If interpolation-prevention
 ## is undesired, the result of this rule can be unwrapped with `dataOf`.
 def parParenExpression = {/
     @"("